-This Warranty of NVR, Inc. (the "Builder") is extended to the original purchaser(s) identified above and to all subsequent owners (if any) who take both title and possession of the New Home within the applicable warranty periods for residential purposes (the "Purchaser").
+This Warranty of NVR, Inc. (the "Builder") is extended to the original purchaser(s) identified above and to all subsequent owners (if any) who take both title and possession of the designated home (the "Home") within the applicable warranty periods for residential purposes (the "Purchaser").